 Recently upgraded to the new K-03xs after many happy years with my trusty X-03se.
 Still waiting to connect up and see how it sounds!

 Power conditioner used with my front end components.
 Connected to wall with WyWires Platinum series power cord.

 Running these between my amps and preamp.
 Absolutely phenomenal cables--incredible resolution yet tonally correct and laid back.
 Tremendous balance and musicality.
 The WyWires are the first interconnects I've found that were worth paying more money for than my Empirical Design cables.

 WyWires, LLC Silver Series Juice II Power Cord

-Connects the LTA to the wall.
-Nice cable but the LTA doesn't respond to expensive cords--the power supply is so good I got the same results with the stock cord and an inexpensive Signal Cable PC.
+Connects the LTA's to the wall.
+Nice cable but the UL doesn't respond to expensive cords--the power supply is so good I got the same results with the stock cord and an inexpensive Signal Cable PC.

-Using 4 Ultra SS under each Daedalus Apollo and 4 Ultra Mini's each under the Herron VTSP-3A (R03) and Herron VTPH-2A.
-I played around with a few different footers but found the Ultra SS to perform best.
-They really decoupled the speakers from the room and provided a much more holistic, spacious presentation of the music.
-The Ultra Mini's under each Herron piece work perfectly, particularly since I do not have a very high quality rack for my equipment.
+Using 4 Ultra Mini's each under the Herron Reference linestage and Herron VTPH-2A.
+The Ultra Mini's work perfectly, particularly since I do not have a very high quality rack for my equipment.